 General Mills is the world’s 6th largest food company, headquartered in Minneapolis, MN, with over 35,000 employees.
-The maker of Cheerios, General Mills is a fantastic example of a company that has recognised key recruitment challenges and has addressed them through a smart social recruitment and employer branding strategy.
+The maker of Cheerios, General Mills is a fantastic example of a company that has recognised key recruitment challenges and has addressed them through a smart social employer branding strategy.

-The General Mills Social Media Strategy
+The General Mills Social Employer Brand Strategy

-One key issue that General Mills has addressed through their social media strategy is the fact that Generation Y jobseekers, or Millenials, are increasingly expecting companies to have a social presence online.
+One key issue that General Mills has addressed through their social media strategy is the fact that Generation Y jobseekers, or millennials, are increasingly expecting companies to have a social presence online.
 This particular audience wants to engage with potential employers on popular social platforms like Twitter and Facebook, and General Mills has distinguished itself by fulfilling this need.

 Another important challenge faced by General Mills (and most other companies) is the need to stand out from competition in the labour market.
 It is crucial, now more than ever, for organisations to ensure that the right talent is aware of what they have to offer, and for companies to make sure that they are conveying the right messages to prospective employees.

 General Mills has established an impressive Employee Value Proposition that sets them apart from other companies, and they have distinguished themselves by sharing their message through a variety of social media channels.
 General Mills portrays itself as a favourable employer through engaging with and being responsive to their external audience, presenting themselves online with a genuine human voice, and sharing great content.
 The social recruitment team often shares articles and videos about what it is like to work at General Mills, as well as what prospective employees can expect from living in the Twin Cities, where the company is headquartered.